mrsimpson/mds-core/DevWorkstationSetup..md

 % k9s &
 ```

-#### Build : compile source into deployable images
+## Build mds-core

-Compiling and packaging MDS into a deployable form is achived as follows:
+Compiling and packaging MDS into a deployable images is as follows:

 ```sh
 % ./bin/mdsctl build